Uterine Fibroid Embolization

 The procedure is done by a doctor called an interventional radiologist.
 This doctor

-uses small tools plus imaging tests.
+tools plus imaging tests.
 These tests include X-rays, CT scans, MRI, fluoroscopy,

 or ultrasound.
 These may be used before, during, or after the procedure.